dasch-swiss/dsp-ui-lib/docs/how-to-use/action/index.md

 ## Components, Directives and Pipes

-This module contains various components like a progress indicator, sort button and sort-by pipe, but also helper for images (in the admin interface) and existing names.
+This module contains various components like a progress indicator, sort button and sort-by pipe, but also directives for images (in the admin interface) and existing names.